turquoiseowl/i18n/README.md

 ### Build Notes

-The i18n project at present targets Visual Studio 2012 and requires Visual Studio 2012 SDK libraries installed to build.
+The i18n project at present targets Visual Studio 2012 / .NET Framework 4 and requires the Visual Studio 2012 SDK libraries installed to build.

-To build the project in Visual Studio 2013:
+To build the project in Visual Studio 2013 / .NET Framework 4.5:

-1. install the Visual Studio 2013 SDK is not already installed
+1. Install the Visual Studio 2013 SDK is not already installed.
-2. upgrade the i18n project to 2013
+2. Upgrade the i18n project to 2013.
-3. remove the reference to Microsoft.VisualStudio.Shell.11 and replace it with a reference to Microsoft.VisualStudio.Shell.12.
+3. Remove the reference to Microsoft.VisualStudio.Shell.11 and replace it with a reference to Microsoft.VisualStudio.Shell.12.

 See [Issue #117](https://github.com/turquoiseowl/i18n/issues/117#issuecomment-57867637) for more information on building with VS 2013.